projectacrn/acrn-hypervisor/doc/developer-guides/doc_guidelines.rst

       The text within a directive block should align with the first character of the directive name.

-Keep the line length for documentation less than 80 characters to make it easier for reviewing in GitHub.
+Keep the line length for documentation fewer than 80 characters to make it easier for reviewing in GitHub.
 Long lines due to URL references are an allowed exception.